Using the Task List

-In the Tokens category, in the Name text box, enter your token name.
+In the Tokens category, in the Name text box, enter your token name, for example "BUG".

 In the Priority drop-down list, choose a default priority for the new token.
 Choose the Add button.

-By default, C++ TODO comments are not displayed in the Task List window.
+By default, C++ TODO comments are displayed in the Task List window.
 You can change this behavior.

 In the Options dialog box, open Text Editor.

-Under C/C++, choose View, and then set Enumerate Comment Tasks to True.
+Under C/C++, choose View, and then set Enumerate Comment Tasks to False.

 A shortcut is a bookmark in the code that is tracked in the Task List; it has a different icon than a regular bookmark.
 Double-click the shortcut in the Task List to go to the corresponding location in the code.

 To create a shortcut